SeriousOldMan/Simulator-Controller/Docs/Overview.md

     You don't want to miss out Jona, the world first full voice dialog capable Virtual Race Engineer based on artificial intelligence algorithms.

   - [Virtual Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist)
-    The other assistant, Cato, takes care of all strategic aspects during races with one or more pit stops, even under changeable weather conditions.
+    The other assistant, Cato, takes care of all strategic aspects during races with one or more pit stops, even under changing weather conditions.

   - [Development Guide](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts)
     Complete set of information for developers, who want to create their own plugins or even contribute to the further development of Simulator Controller.